 Data science and business analysis

-You can gain a major advantage by thinking outside the books and working with consultants who can approach your business or your industry with a fresh perspective.
+You can gain a major advantage by thinking outside the box and working with consultants who can approach your business or your industry with a fresh perspective.
 Even the best of us get stuck in a rut or slip into auto-pilot when it comes to the business roles we’re familiar with.
 Psychological studies tell us that too much routine and repetition can stifle creativity.

 While you should always hear input from industry, process, and technology experts, don’t be afraid to seek counsel outside these realms.
 A data analyst or engineer, for example, might be able to pinpoint anomalies in your distribution channel or sales trends that you wouldn’t have thought to look for.